anmolter/sql/Section1_setup.md

 ![](/images/NewDB10.JPG)

-Got to the Oject Explorer pane and right click *Databases*.
+Got to the Object Explorer pane and right click *Databases*.
 Click Refresh.
 MyFirstDB should now be listed under Databases.

 ![](/images/NewDB11.jpg)